We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - taking breaks from work

 Always check with a doctor before taking any supplements or over-the-counter (OTC) medication to ensure it is suitable for use.

 Depression can make it hard for some people to start exercising, but a lack of activity can also make symptoms worse.

 People experiencing difficulties in starting exercise could try just 5 minutes of walking or another enjoyable activity in the morning and another 5 minutes in the afternoon.
 From there, gradually increase over the coming days and weeks.

 A healthful diet may help prevent depression and boost mental well-being.
-A 2019 study concluded that dietary interventions could play a role in treating depression.
+A

 - fresh fruits and vegetables